lynnlangit/learning-cloud/README.md

 - Custom GPT trained on my own public cloud information.
-- Requires a ChatGPT montly subscription ($ 20/m) to try - [link](https://chat.openai.com/g/g-P47QZV1Uw-cloud-architect-lynn)
+- Requires a ChatGPT monthly subscription ($ 20/m) to use - [link](https://chat.openai.com/g/g-P47QZV1Uw-cloud-architect-lynn)
 - Screenshot to the right...